GoogleCloudPlatform/solutions-builder/CONTRIBUTING.md

 ### Preparation

-Install `solutions-template` as local package.
+Install `solutions-builder` as local package.
 ```
-cd solutions-template
+cd solutions-builder
 poetry install
 ```

-At this moment, you shall see the `solutions-template` is installed with local package.
+At this moment, you shall see the `solutions-builder` is installed with local package.
 ```
-pip freeze | grep solutions-template
+pip freeze | grep solutions-builder
--e git+ssh://git@github.com/GoogleCloudPlatform/solutions-template.git@[HASH]#egg=solutions_template
+-e git+ssh://git@github.com/GoogleCloudPlatform/solutions-builder.git@[HASH]#egg=solutions_builder
 ```